Like many women footballers in the early 2000s, Helen Ward had to “pay to play.” ...read more

 A survey of businesses shows 64% experienced an increase or no change in productivity levels in early September due to increased homeworking.

-The majority of industries experienced no loss in productivity due to staff working from home as a result of the coronavirus, according to a study from the Office for National Statistics.
+The majority of industries showed that productivity was not affected by homeworking as a result of the coronavirus, according to a study from the Office for National Statistics.

 The study, taken from a survey in early September, looks across industries and found that of businesses not permanently stopped trading and that had more staff working from home, 64% experienced an increase in or no impact on productivity – 52% experienced no impact on productivity and 12% experienced an increase in productivity in the two weeks after schools returned when parents were getting to grips with the new regime.
 Twenty-four per cent experienced a decrease in productivity.

 The picture was very varied across industries with some, such as accommodation and food services activities, noting a marked increase in productivity while others, such as real estate and manufacturing, noted a sharper decrease.
 The report does not go into detail about the particular circumstances that affected these figures.

 Across all industries, of businesses not permanently stopped trading, 19% said they intended to use increased homeworking as a permanent business model going forward compared with 67% that did not intend to use increased homeworking as a permanent business model going forward.

 Of those who planned to increase homeworking in the future, 60% reported it was because of improved staff well-being, 55% reported it was because of reduced overheads and 34% reported it was because of increased productivity.